False membership rate control in mixture models: Abstract

 \section{Abstract}

-The clustering task consists in delivering labels to the members of a sample.
-For most data sets, some individuals are ambiguous and intrinsically difficult to attribute to one or another cluster.
-However, in practical applications, misclassifying individuals is potentially disastrous.
-To overcome this difficulty, {the idea followed here} is to classify only {\it a part} of the sample in order to obtain a small misclassification rate. {This approach is well known in the supervised setting, and referred to as classification with an abstention option.
-The purpose of this paper is to revisit this approach in an unsupervised mixture-model framework.} The problem is formalized in terms of controlling the false clustering rate (FCR) below a prescribed level $\alpha$, while maximizing the number of classified items.
-New procedures are introduced and their behavior is shown to be close to the optimal one by establishing theoretical results and conducting numerical experiments.
-An application to breast cancer data illustrates the benefits of the new approach from a practical viewpoint.
+The clustering task consists in partitioning elements of a sample into homogeneous groups.
+Most datasets contain individuals that are ambiguous and intrinsically difficult to attribute to one or another cluster.
+However, in practical applications, misclassifying individuals is potentially disastrous and should be avoided.
+To keep the misclassification rate small, one can decide to classify only {\it a part} of the sample.
+In the supervised setting, this approach is well known and referred to as classification with an abstention option.
+In this paper the approach is revisited in an unsupervised mixture-model framework and the purpose is to develop a method that comes with the guarantee that the false membership rate (FMR) does not exceed a predefined nominal level $\alpha$.
+A plug-in procedure is proposed, for which a theoretical analysis is provided, by quantifying the FMR deviation with respect to the target level $\alpha$ with explicit remainder terms.
+Bootstrap versions of the procedure are shown to improve the performance in numerical experiments.